SPARKED is sponsored in part by the Phylis M. Esposito Charitable Fund, and the Maida Chicone Charitable Fund.

 The program runs for a total of 10 months, with an initial four weekly pre-program preparation meetings, followed by six weeks over the summer (four days per week) in the lab, and then eight months part-time after school, to continue learning and developing your skills.

-The 2025 application cycle is now closed, please check back December 2025.
+The 2026 application cycle is now open.

 Curriculum